 AJSM is the publication of the American Orthopaedic Society for Sports Medicine (AOSSM), a global organization with 3,000 members that generates evidence-based knowledge and promotes emerging research to educate orthopedic surgeons.

 The randomized, controlled Phase IIb clinical trial provided treatment to 39 patients randomized into three groups with 13 receiving placebo injections and the other two receiving either a low or high dose of the cellular implant.
 At one year, results showed that 88% of treated subjects responded greater than placebo and reported a median 87% improvement in pain, stiffness and function.
 At two years, no serious or device-related adverse events were reported.
-The FDA granted conditional approval for a larger pivotal study.
+The FDA has granted conditional agreement to perform a larger pivotal study.

 “One and two-year results of the randomized, controlled Phase IIb clinical trial were statistically significant showing a potential major development in the treatment of pain and function associated with knee osteoarthritis,” said William W. Cimino, Ph.D., CEO of GID BIO.